The Great Void /

 The Great Void

-I stacked modeling tables into a towering form, secured them with clamps, and placed a chair at the top to suggest a human figure.
-The entire piece was covered with a dust sheet and tied with ropes, resembling a veiled monument.
-However, the interior was completely empty, revealing the contradiction between grandeur and hollowness—a structure that appears monumental yet contains nothing.
+I stacked modeling tables into a towering form, secured them with clamps, and placed a chair at the summit to suggest a human silhouette.
+The entire structure was then veiled with a dust sheet and bound with ropes, mimicking the appearance of a solemn monument.
+Despite its physical presence, the interior remains void—a structural irony.
+By employing non-standardized structures and flexible components, the artist challenges the conventional concepts of mass and form in traditional sculpture.

 Untitled 2016